George Curzon, 1st Marquess Curzon of Kedleston: Viceroy of India (1899–1905)

+Trucial States

+That neutral status did not extend to the Trucial States, which were bound to Britain under a number of treaties signed since the General Maritime Treaty of 1820, including the Exclusive Agreement of 1892, which bound the Trucial Sheikhs ‘not to enter into any agreement or correspondence with any Power other than the British Government’.
+On 21 November 1903, Curzon held a Darbar in Sharjah (today one of the United Arab Emirates) and addressed the Sheikhs of the Trucial Coast assembled on the Argonaut, moored some five miles offshore of Sharjah because of the shallow waters nearer land.

+In his address to them, Curzon made it clear they should consider themselves blessed by the Pax Brittanica: they were to be appreciative of the peace the British had brought.
+The 'pacificated Arabs' were to consider that ‘the influence of the British government must remain supreme’ and abide by their treaty obligations by sea and on land.
+Three years later, in 1906, the Sheikhs were all presented with a bound collection of the treaties their predecessors had entered into with the British, as a reminder of the obligations they were considered to have inherited.
+Printed in both Arabic and English, the collection was introduced by a transcribed copy of Curzon’s 1903 Durbar address.

+Indian reform

 At the end of 1903, Curzon sent a British expedition to Tibet under Francis Younghusband, ostensibly to forestall a Russian advance.
 After bloody conflicts with Tibet's poorly armed defenders, the mission penetrated to Lhasa, where the Treaty of Lhasa was signed in September 1904.

 During his tenure, Curzon undertook the restoration of the Taj Mahal and expressed satisfaction that he had done so.
 Curzon was influenced by Hindu philosophy and quoted:

 Within India, Curzon appointed a number of commissions to inquire into education, irrigation, police and other branches of administration, on whose reports legislation was based during his second term of office as viceroy.
 Reappointed Governor-General in August 1904, he presided over the 1905 partition of Bengal.